 During an audit class, the student is expected to participate in all typical learning activities except examinations or quizzes.
-Audit courses do not count toward credit attempted or credit earned and will be assigned a grade of "AU";

-neither do they count as part of a student's full or part-time schedule for purposes of financial aid.
-A course audit cannot last more than one term (6 or 12 weeks).
+Audit courses do not count toward credit attempted or credit earned and will be assigned a grade of "AU;" neither do they count as part of a student's full or part-time schedule for purposes of financial aid.
+A course audit cannot last more than one term, 6 weeks in Allied Health and 12 weeks in Nursing.
 Auditing a class may lengthen the time it takes for a student to complete the program.